Qaanaaq Municipality

 Qaanaaq Municipality was the only municipality in the county of North Greenland (Avannaa).
 It is now part of the municipality of Avannaata.

-On January 22, 1968, a B-52 crashed 11 km (7 mi) south of Thule Air Base.
+On 22 January 1968 a B-52 crashed 11 km (7 mi) south of Pituffik Space Base.
 Nuclear bombs were lost and debris scattered over the area in the accident.

 The municipality has a population of 850 (as of 1 January 2005).
 The town of Qaanaaq has a population of 640.
 In addition to the town, there are five inhabited villages: